 So Tracy, tell us a little bit about who you are, your business and why you started it.

-I?m Tracy Harris, 32, wife, Mum of an energetic 2 year old and super preggers with baby number 2.
+I’m Tracy Harris, 32 (at the time of the interview), wife, Mum of an energetic 2 year old and super preggers with baby number 2.

 Why did you start your business?